 If you would like to play an active role in defining the future of cybersecurity in Texas, DIR welcomes your participation on the Statewide Information Security Advisory Committee (SISAC).
 SISAC aims to cross-pollinate ideas and best practices among its members and make recommendations to DIR for more effective information security operations.

-The committee, chartered by DIR in 2011, is made up of information security professionals from state and local government and representatives from private industry.
+The committee, chartered by DIR in 2011, is made up of information security professionals from state and local government.
 Membership also includes personnel from various divisions including information technology and legal.

 SISAC convenes monthly and is led by the Chief Information Security Officer for the State of Texas.
-The executive sponsor of SISAC is the Executive Director of DIR.
+The executive sponsor of SISAC is the Deputy Executive Director.

 Members may contribute by participating on a SISAC team.
 These workgroups meet on a monthly basis: